lamudi-gmbh/use-case-bundle/doc/04-toolkit.md

 Configuration options:

 * ```map``` - optional.
-Allows to specify custom mapping from array keys to the fields in the use case request.
+Allows to specify custom mapping from array keys to the fields in the Use Case Request.
 Use an associative array with input array keys as keys and Use Case Request field names as values.

 ### HttpInputProcessor